-It is well documented that German Shepherds, and larger sized breeds of dogs in particular, are more susceptible to joint related diseases, problems and pain than their smaller breed counterparts.
+It is well documented that German Shepherds, and larger sized breeds of dogs in particular, might be more susceptible to joint related diseases, problems and pain than their smaller breed counterparts.

-Hip Dysplasia is one such disorder that effects a German Shepherd’s joints.
+Hip Dysplasia is one such disorder that has the ability to affect a German Shepherd’s joints.

 Some sources show that breeds over 60 pounds (27kgs) most commonly have Hip Dysplasia, and German Shepherds in particular have a 19% occurrence or frequency rate of the disease in their breed.